NilsFC/Model-H-Rmx/README.md

 Check out the fantastic work of this guy to whom I am very grateful.
 Thanks to his Open Source project I really learned a lot.
 [Model H Project](https://modelh.club/)
 <br>

-Gratitude goes also to **Jerome Berclaz** for his update work of the Model H software in QMK and QMK-Vial firmware. https://github.com/jberclaz/modelh
+Gratitude goes also to **Jerome Berclaz** for his update work on the Model H software in QMK and QMK-Vial firmware. https://github.com/jberclaz/modelh